Analyzing Data in Social Science vs. Engineering: Key Differences to Keep In Mind

-- There is reasonable homogeneity, i.e., whether you run the experiment in a lab in Bangladesh or the U.S., for the same conductor, you will get the same numbers, and they will fall on a line, ignoring negligible noise introduced by measurement errors, power loss, etc.
+- There is reasonable homogeneity, i.e., whether you run the experiment in the U.S. in 1923 or Bangladesh in 2023, for the same type of conductor, you will get the same numbers, and they will fall on a line, ignoring negligible noise introduced by measurement errors, power loss, etc.

 For this conductor, you can describe the relationship between current and voltage as follows:

 So, your key conclusion would be: with a 1 unit increase in voltage across the conductor, the current through the conductor increases by 0.49 units.